 It could turn out to be a terrible disaster and it could get rejected.

 As simple as that.
 So when I was asked to do style a Christmas table, this is how the decision was made.
 The excitement of doing something new was far more than the worry of failing.

 The Idea for the Tablescape was to keep it more relaxed than a traditional table, but also not get casual with it.
 I used a jute table runner to start with.
 It has a traditional Indian pattern printed on one, so I laid it upside down.
 Collected a variety of glass vases and jars for my center flower arrangement.

-Now this is where spending hours on pinterest post midnight comes in handy.
-I had seen a post where transparent tape was used to make a grid on a wide mouth bowl for a flower arrangement.
+Now, this is where spending hours on Pinterest post-midnight comes in handy.
+I had seen a post where the transparent tape was used to make a grid on a wide mouth bowl for a flower arrangement.
 Works like a charm.

-Black and white plates, two diffent styles of table linen and my diwali t-light candles were planned to go on the table.
+Black and white plates, two different styles of table linen and my Diwali t-light candles were planned to go on the table.
 But I had a feeling that something was missing.
-When I saw my neighbor trimming her rubber tree, I knew i had to get some leaves.
+When I saw my neighbor trimming her rubber tree, I knew I had to get some leaves.

 Fast forward washing, wiping and laying them on the jute runner, the table now looked ready for a grand celebration.